Songhee95/horiseon-code-refactor/README.md

 ## FIRST PROJECT: HORISEON-CODE-REFACTOR

-#Main purpose:
+Main purpose: :+1:
-    Always write code clear and organized format.
+>Always write code clear and organized format.

-#Requirements:
-    -Links are functioning correctly
-    -Cleaned and organized CSS file
-    -Use semantic tag for organizing codes
-    -Locate all the elements in logical structure
-    -img tag has alt attributes
-    -heading attributes are in sequential order
-    -Concise, descriptive title in title element

 ## Description
+The main purpose of this project is to figure out how to make the code clear and organized.
+The .html file has been organized with Semantic tag in sequential order.
+Most of the tags has its short comments for description.
+Also, it is able to see clearly how the website structure is made up with the basic layout.

 ## Table of Contents
 * [Installation](#installation)